SimonKallassi/15-SOEN341_Project_F24/README.md

    -Peer feedback is also shared with the students anonymously, helping them improve their performance in future projects

 4. Instructor Dashboard:
    -Instructors have access to a dashboard that allows them to create teams, and at the end of an evaluation to show detailed peer assessment results by team, by student, and a summary of results.
 The results can       be exported for further use as CSV file.

+Team Members:
+Najmuddin Nazary - 40211776
+Simon Kallassi - 40121987
+Youssef Marzouk - 40263812
+Paoleno Nikyema-40127111
+Edward Villamaria - 40172621
+Bushr Eiddo - 40099316